messDiv/MESS/docs/parameters.rst

 ecological strength is varied from 0.001 to 100.
 Column 0 is species ID, column 1 is trait value, column 2 is unscaled probability of death, and column 3 is proportional probability of death.
 Models with strength of 0.001 and 0.01 are essentially neutral.
-Strength of 0.1 a slight advantage to individuals very close to the local optimum (e.g. species 't97').
+Strength of 0.1 confers a slight advantage to individuals very close to the local optimum (e.g. species 't97').

 .. image:: images/ecological_strength_0.001.png
     :width: 25 %